San Jose Water Quality at a Glance

 San Jose’s location in Silicon Valley has driven technological innovation in water management, including:

-Mobile Technology: Customer portals and apps for usage tracking and bill management
+Customer Portals: MySJWater platform for usage tracking and bill management

-These innovations help San Jose achieve industry-leading efficiency with only 8% system water loss, well below the state average.
+These innovations help San Jose achieve efficient operations with system water loss maintained at approximately 8%.

 What are the current water conservation requirements?